Global Cross-Modal Geo-Localization: A Million-Scale Dataset and a Physical Consistency Learning Framework: Experiments and Analysis

 \subsection{Implementation Details}

 Regarding data partitioning, we strictly divide each geographical subset of the CORE dataset into training and testing sets at a 9:1 ratio.
-We employ the OpenAI pre-trained CLIP-ViT-L/14@336px \cite{CLIP} model as the backbone for both visual and textual encoders.
-Consistent with standard evaluation protocols \cite{CVGText}, the input resolution of satellite imagery is resized to $336 \times 336$.
+To mitigate potential spatial leakage, we adopt a spatially disjoint split that prevents geographically adjacent samples with highly similar visual contexts from appearing in both sets.
+We employ the OpenAI pre-trained CLIP-ViT-L/14@336px \citep{CLIP} model as the backbone for both visual and textual encoders.
+Consistent with standard evaluation protocols \citep{CVGText}, the input resolution of satellite imagery is resized to $336 \times 336$.
 Furthermore, the embedding sequence length of text context is extended to 300 tokens to fully accommodate the fine-grained physical descriptions within the CORE dataset.
-All experiments are implemented using the PyTorch framework on two NVIDIA GeForce RTX 4090 GPUs and 48GB memory.
+All experiments are implemented using the PyTorch framework on two NVIDIA GeForce RTX 4090 GPUs and 48 GB of memory.
 The models are trained for 40 epochs with a batch size of 32.
-We utilize the Adam \cite{adam} optimizer with an initial learning rate of $1 \times 10^{-5}$, which is decayed via a cosine annealing schedule.
+We utilize the Adam \citep{adam} optimizer with an initial learning rate of $1 \times 10^{-5}$, which is decayed via a cosine annealing schedule.